Coronavirus: update on getting medical help

 You can also go to 111.nhs.uk or call 111 if you need medical help now, but it's not an emergency.

-GPs can choose whether to provide 24-hour care for their patients or to transfer responsibility for out-of-hours services to NHS England, who's responsible for providing a high-quality service for the local population.
+GPs can choose whether to provide 24-hour care for their patients or to transfer responsibility for out-of-hours services to NHS England, which is responsible for providing a high-quality service for the local population.

 But this can mean different areas can have slightly different services.